bananplayss/TarotBoard_v2/README.md

 Poker Chip Images - Mysticpasta1 and Waterpicker using GIMP

+Coded and maintaned by bananplaysshu

-Code and Ideas - ChatGPT and Mysticpasta1
+Ideas - HauntedPasta1

 JXL Loader Code - Waterpicker

+UI design - bananplaysshu

 # All rights reserved for HauntedPasta1